JoyJA5/Credit-Union-Financial-Health-Analyzer/README.md

  ###
 In this dataset, loan-to-asset ratios are zero due to data masking in the public export.
 In real data, we'd expect most points clustered between 50–80% (typical for healthy CUs), with outliers indicating aggressive lending or conservative strategies.
 The red line at 70% is a common industry benchmark for balanced loan portfolios.
-**Business insight**: High ratios (>70%) could signal growth-oriented CUs (more lending activity), while low ratios might indicate conservative risk management or liquidity focus — useful for segmenting partners.
+**Business insight**: High ratios (>70%) could signal growth-oriented CUs (more lending activity), while low ratios might indicate conservative risk management or liquidity focus which is useful for segmenting partners.